ro31337/ro31337.github.io/_posts/2016-2-21-Building-TDD-React-boilerplate-with-ES6-series-Part-1.md

 ## Part 1.
 Introduction to Modern Frontend Workflow, adding our first React Component.

+In this part we'll create our first React component, set our Front-end development environment with Node.js, create gulp build tasks, and will make sure things are running with latest JavaScript - ECMAScript 2015 (aka ES6).
+You can [browse Github repository](https://github.com/ro31337/react-boilerplate/tree/fcffd07bf381114bb1c3c90d37267621e3e91ae2) at the point of history for Part 1.

 Why TDD React boilerplate and why just don't start with plenty of manuals already available online?
 Two reasons.
 First,  React has been updated from 0.13 to 0.14.
 Most of examples I found were outdated already.
 When it comes to TDD... this decision it's up to you.
 I've seen many mature developers who don't use TDD approach with React just because it seems that [front-end related stuff is not easy today](https://medium.com/@pistacchio/i-m-a-web-developer-and-i-ve-been-stuck-with-the-simplest-app-for-the-last-10-days-fb5c50917df#.nii0npcwp).

 There are few ways to test React apps.
 What I really want to cover here is React unit testing.
 It's relatively easy to cover your React app with black box tests, but unit testing is something different.
 You need environment for that, you should be already familiar with a couple of tools and technologies to pick the best.
 And it took me about 2 days to build my own boilerplate that just works.